-In continuity with our commitment to issues relevant to women and their families, the Women’s Dermatologic Society (WDS) is pleased to announce a Summer Fellowship for Under-represented in Medicine (URM) Students aimed at cultivating diverse applicants in the field of dermatology – the 2019 WDS Student Summer Research Fellowship (SRF).
+The Women’s Dermatologic Society (WDS) is pleased to announce a Summer Fellowship for Underrepresented in Medicine (UIM) Students aimed at cultivating diverse applicants in the field of dermatology – the WDS Student Summer Research Fellowship (SRF).

-The SRF provides $5,000 for direct expenses associated with the participation of a URM medical student in a research project, including but not limited to, travel, housing, and a salary stipend for the student.
-Award funds may not be used for indirect expenses and are payable to the applicant’s institution.
+The SRF provides up to $2000 for direct expenses associated with the participation of a UIM medical student in a research project, including but not limited to, travel/transportation, housing, meeting registration and research resources.
+Award funds may not be used for indirect expenses.

 Purpose of Award

-The SRF is available to 1st or 2nd year URM medical students who are interested in pursuing a career in dermatology.
-The fellowship will support the in-depth participation of a URM medical student on the completion of a defined full-time research plan that will occur over a 6-12 week period, preferably during the summer after his/her 1st or 2nd year of medical school.
-The student will be paired with a mentor who is a WDS member in good standing.
-Special consideration will be given to applications demonstrating high potential to result in a publication in the International Journal of Women’s Dermatology.
+The SRF is available to UIM medical students who are interested in pursuing a career in dermatology.
+The purpose of this fellowship is to build upon the applicants’ fundamental knowledge of basic science or clinical research by pairing them with an experienced research mentor.
+The goal is for the medical student to gain valuable skills in developing and conducting evidence-based research that will add to the current available data or introduce a novel idea that is relevant to dermatology.
+The fellowship will support the in-depth participation of the student on the completion of a defined full-time research plan that will occur over a 6-12 week period, preferably during the summer after his/her 1st or 2nd year of medical school.

-- Is a full-time student identified as belonging to an under-represented in medicine minority group defined by the AAD as follows: Black/African-American, Hispanic, Latino, American Indian, Alaska Native, Native Hawaiian, and Pacific Islander.
+- Is a full-time student identified as belonging to an underrepresented in medicine group defined by the AAMC as follows: Black/African-American, Hispanic/Latino, and Native American (American Indian, Alaska Native, Native Hawaiian, or Pacific Islander).